• Multiple Offers

 How do you set the volume on a micropipette?

 A small display with 3 number volume range is given on the body of every micropipette.
 On a fixed volume micropipette, it is a fixed volume range.
 On the variable volume micropipette, you can adjust it within the given volume range as per your required volume sampling.
-To change the volume range numbers, use the rotational dial given at the top of the micropipette plunger or refer to the manual to know how to change the volume of the micropipette.
+To change the volume range numbers, use the rotational dial given at the top of the pipette plunger or refer to the manual to know how to change the volume of the pipette.

 Why should you avoid touching the micropipette tips?